stefan6419846/guess_language/README.rst

 'ja'

-Can’t guess if the text is too short.

->>> guess_language("Bonjour !") is UNKNOWN
-True

-But will try harder by checking against installed spelling dictionaries if PyEnchant is available.
+If text is very short and PyEnchant is available, check against installed spelling dictionaries.

 >>> guess_language("Hello, World!")
 'en'